spring-attic/spring-native/samples/cloud-function-aws/README.md

 - Navigate to AWS Lambda dashboard and create a new function (name it anyway you want).
 - In "Runtime" go to `Custom Runtime` and select one of the options available.
 - Upload generated `cloud-function-aws-0.0.1-SNAPSHOT-native-zip.zip`.
 - Finally test by providing JSON-style string value via 'Test' tab.
-For example `"John"`.
+For example `{"name":"john"}`.
 The output should be `"Hi JOHN!"`